FidelOdongoTech/sacco-auth-system/DEPLOYMENT_GUIDE.md

 *   **Keycloak Logs**: You can find these in `/opt/keycloak/data/log/` inside your Keycloak container.
 *   **Application Logs**: Check your browser console for frontend errors and your web server logs for any server-side issues.
-*   **Security Events**: Keep an eye out for failed logins, token issues, and other security-related events in your Keycloak logs.
+*   **Security Events**: Keep an eye out for failed logins, token issues, and other security-related events in our Keycloak logs.

-## 🔧 Juggling Different Environments
+##  Juggling Different Environments

 It's a good practice to have separate configurations for your development, staging, and production environments.
-Here's how you can manage that in your `keycloak.config.ts` file:
+Here's how we can manage that in our `keycloak.config.ts` file:

 ### For Development (Your Local Machine)